Application and Admission Requirements - First Semester

 Subjects with dialogue-oriented services procedure

-The study places in Psychology (Bachelor, 100%) are awarded through the dialogue-oriented services procedure.
-Applicants need to register with hochschulstart.de and application to Heidelberg University.
+The study places in Psychology (Bachelor, 100%), Economics (Bachelor, 100%), Biosciences (Bachelor 100%) and Law (State Examination) are awarded through the dialogue-oriented services procedure.
+Applicants need to register with hochschulstart.de and apply to Heidelberg University.

 The process of obtaining a study place begins with registering on www.hochschulstart.de.
 When you register on hochschulstart.de you will obtain an applicant ID and an applicant BAN (Bewerber-Authentifizierungs-Nummer – applicant-authentification-number).
 With this number you can apply through the application portal of the preferred university or via www.hochschulstart.de.
 The university decides which of the two paths your application should take.
 You can make up to 12 applications.
 The universities will be pleased to inform you about their courses, content and application formalities.
 In any case, all information from the universities will come together later in your personal account.
 You can check the status of your application online at any time.